rverma999/Versal-Linux-cmd-clean/gemm_multi_tile_4x4x1/README.md

 Lesson Learned: Always check your array bounds in multi-dimensional indexing!

-### The Accumulator Confusion Saga
-We discovered that our beautiful 4×4 GEMM wasn't producing the golden values.
-After extensive debugging found that kernels were connecting to the wrong accumulators.

-The Fix: Proper kernel-to-accumulator mapping based on the golden data generation pattern.

 ### The 4-Input Accumulator Challenge
 The 4×4 configuration required 4-input accumulators instead of 2-input ones.
 We implemented both tree-based (using 2-input accumulators) and direct 4-input accumulator approaches to handle the increased parallelism.